dbarzin/mercator/docs/queries.md

 | …                  | _All API models_ |

 !!! info "Available fields"
     The fields usable in `FIELDS` and `WHERE` are exactly those exposed by the Mercator API.
-Refer to the [API reference](api.md) for the full list of attributes for each model.
+Refer to the [Data Model](model.md) for the full list of attributes for each model.

 ---